shidhincr/shidhincr.github.com/source/_posts/2015-07-31-iterm-tips-and-zsh-plugins-for-better-development-environment.markdown

 ![expose tabs iterm](https://lh3.googleusercontent.com/0tBtS6PAKy96fDhsK-6rEZ7mpag8Y6mWsBC13NbVUgw_=s1200 "Screen Shot 2015-07-31 at 12.56.05 PM.png")

-That's not the end. iTerm has lot of features, but this post is not enough for explaining all of them.
+This is not the end; iTerm has lot of features, but this post is not enough for explaining all of them.
 For the complete set of iTerm features, check this [link](https://iterm2.com/documentation-highlights.html).

 ## ZSH + Oh-My-ZSH